verveguy/tana-helper/README.md

 ## Configuration
 This service is intended to be run as a local server.
 It also has some experimental support for hosting on Deta Space.
 See [Webhooks README](docs/README_WEBHOOKS.md) for details.
+OpenAI and Tana Input API keys can be configured via built-in the Web UI.

 # Installation
 `tana-helper` includes a python base API service and a React Typescript web app.